 - Sciatic pain

 The symptoms associated with the nerve compression depend wholly on the specific nerve that is irritated or compressed.
 Different nerves stimulate different muscle groups and tissue throughout the body, so nerve compression in the spinal column can result in symptoms in various parts of the body:

-- Cervical — head, neck, shoulders, arms, wrists, hands, fingers
+- Cervical — head, neck, shoulders, arms, wrists, hands and fingers

 - Thoracic — torso, abdomen and shoulders

-- Lumbar — lower back, buttocks, thighs, calves, feet, toes
+- Lumbar — lower back, buttocks, thighs, calves, feet and toes

 - Sacrum — pelvis and reproductive organs